Spectacular fossil discovery: 150 million-year-old shark was one of the largest of its time

-Category: Environment Hits: 5A team led by Sebastian Stumpf from the University of Vienna describes an well-preserved skeleton of the ancient shark Asteracanthus.
+Category: Environment Hits: 6A team led by Sebastian Stumpf from the University of Vienna describes an well-preserved skeleton of the ancient shark Asteracanthus.
 This rare fossil find comes from the famous Solnhofen limestones in Bavaria, which was formed in a tropical-subtropical lagoon landscape during the Late Jurassic, about 150 million years ago.
 The almost complete skeleton shows that Asteracanthus was two-and-a-half meters long, which makes this ancient shark one of the largest of its time.

 Read more https://www.sciencedaily.com/releases/2021/01/210114111918.htm